ock-php/ock-mono/packages/helpers/README.md

 # Helpers

-This package contains helper classes that are do not belong into a specific other package.
+This package contains helper classes and functions to be used in other ock packages.